Continual Learning of Context-dependent Processing in Neural Networks: Orthogonal Weights Modification (OWM)

 \section{Orthogonal Weights Modification (OWM)}

-Here we propose an approach that enables one neural network to quickly learn various mapping rules in a context-dependent way.
-To this end, the first step is to have a method for efficient and scalable continual learning, i.e., to learn different mappings sequentially, one at a time.
-Such an ability is crucial to humans as well as neural networks for two reasons: 1) there are too many possible contexts to learn all mappings concurrently, and 2) the useful mappings cannot be pre-determined but must be learned when corresponding contexts are encountered.
-Therefore, in the present study, to protect previously learned mappings from being erased by subsequent training, i.e., to avoid catastrophic forgetting \cite{McCloskey1989,Ratcliff1990,Goodfellow2013}, we propose the method of Orthogonal Weights Modification (OWM).
-Specifically, when training a network consecutively for different tasks, its weights are only allowed to be modified in the direction orthogonal to the subspace spanned by all inputs on which the network has been trained (termed input space hereafter) (Fig.~\ref{Schematic diagram of OWM}A and Fig.S1).
-This ensures that new learning processes will not interfere with the learned tasks, as weight changes in the network as a whole do not interact with the old inputs.
-Consequently, combined with a gradient descent-based search, OWM helps the network to find a weight configuration that can accomplish new tasks while keeping the performance of the learned tasks unchanged (Fig.~\ref{Schematic diagram of OWM}B).
-In OWM, the projector used to find the orthogonal direction to the input space is defined as $\bf{P} = \bf{I} - \bf{A}{\left( {{\bf{A}^T}\bf{A} + \alpha \bf{I}} \right)^{ - 1}}\bf{A}$, where matrix $\bf{A}$ consists of all previously trained input vectors as its columns $\bf{A} = [{\bf{x}_1}, \cdots ,{\bf{x}_n}]$ and $\bf{I}$ is a unit matrix multiplied with a relatively small constant $\alpha$.
+The first step towards flexible context-dependent processing is to incorporate efficient and scalable continual learning, i.e., learning different mappings sequentially, one at a time.
+Such an ability is crucial to humans as well as artificial intelligence agents for two reasons: 1) there are too many possible contexts to learn concurrently, and 2) useful mappings cannot be pre-determined but must be learned when corresponding contexts are encountered.
+The main obstacle to achieve continual learning is that conventional neural network models suffer from catastrophic forgetting, i.e., training a model with new tasks interferes with previously learned knowledge and leads to significantly decreases on the performance of previously learned tasks \cite{McCloskey1989,Ratcliff1990,Goodfellow2013,Parisi2018}.
+To avoid catastrophic forgetting, we developed the OWM method.
+Specifically, when training a network for new tasks, its weights can only be modified in the direction orthogonal to the subspace spanned by all previously learned inputs (termed the input space hereafter) (Fig.~\ref{Schematic diagram of OWM}a and Supplementary Fig. 1).
+This ensures that new learning processes do not interfere with previously learned tasks, as weight changes in the network as a whole do not interact with old inputs.
+Consequently, combined with a gradient descent-based search, the OWM helps the network to find a weight configuration that can accomplish new tasks while ensuring the performance of learned tasks remains unchanged (Fig.~\ref{Schematic diagram of OWM}b).
+This is achieved by first constructing a projector used to find the direction orthogonal to the input space: $\bf{P} = \bf{I} - \bf{A}{\left( {{\bf{A}^T}\bf{A} + \alpha \bf{I}} \right)^{ - 1}}\bf{A}$, where matrix $\bf{A}$ consists of all previously trained input vectors as its columns $\bf{A} = [{\bf{x}_1}, \cdots ,{\bf{x}_n}]$ and $\bf{I}$ is a unit matrix multiplied by a relatively small constant $\alpha$.
 The learning-induced modification of weights is then determined by $\Delta \bf{W} = \kappa P\Delta {\bf{W}^{BP}}$, where $\kappa$ is the learning rate and $\Delta {\bf{W}^{BP}}$ is the weights adjustment calculated according to the standard backpropagation.
-We note that to calculate $\bf{P}$, an iterative method can be used (see Methods for details).
-The algorithm does not need to store all previous inputs $\bf{A}$.
-Instead, only the current inputs and the projector for the last task are needed.
-This iterative method is essentially the Recursive Least Square (RLS) algorithm \cite{Haykin2008,Golub2012} (see Methods), which has been used to train feedforward and recurrent neural networks to achieve fast convergence \cite{Singhal1989,Shah1992}, tame chaotic activities \cite{Sussillo2009} and avoid interference between consecutively loaded patterns or tasks \cite{Jaeger2014,He2018overcoming}.
+To calculate $\bf{P}$, an iterative method can be used (see Methods).
+Thus, the algorithm does not need to store all previous inputs $\bf{A}$.
+Instead, only the current inputs and projector for the last task are needed.
+This iterative method is related to the Recursive Least Square (RLS) algorithm \cite{Haykin2008,Golub2012} (see Supplementary Information for the discussion), which can be used to train feedforward and recurrent neural networks to achieve fast convergence \cite{Singhal1989,Shah1992}, tame chaotic activities \cite{Sussillo2009} and avoid interference between consecutively loaded patterns or tasks \cite{Jaeger2014,He2018overcoming}.